 Responsibilities of Clinic Students

-Clinic Eligibility: Students are eligible to participate in a clinic after the completion of the first year of studies.
+Externship Eligibility: Students are eligible to participate in a clinic after the completion of the first year of studies.
 For part-time clinics, the minimum eligible cumulative GPA for a part-time externship is 2.33.
 A minimum verified cumulative GPA of 3.33 is required for an externship of more than six units.
 Students on Academic Probation may not enroll in an externship, including the Volunteer Income Tax Assistance (VITA) course.
 Academic probation is a GPA below 2.33.
 The maximum number of externship units a student may complete during his/her legal education is 14.

-Approved Opportunities: Clinic opportunities must be selected from the approved list maintained in the Externship Office, or have advance approval from the Faculty Externship Director, for any placement not on the approved list.
+Approved Opportunities: Externship opportunities must be selected from the approved list maintained in the Externship Office, or have advance approval from the Faculty Externship Director, for any placement not on the approved list.
 Unapproved clinics may not be confirmed.

 Time Commitment: A clinic unit requires 52 hours of legal services performed under the supervision of a licensed attorney.
 Part-time clinics may range from 2-6 units.
-Full-time judicial clinics are ten units and required participation in a concurrent tutorial course taught by the Faculty Externship Director.
+Full-time judicial clinics are 7-10 units and require participation in a concurrent tutorial course taught by the Faculty Externship Director.
 All hours must be completed during the semester in which the student is enrolled.
 There are no exceptions or waivers to the concurrent tutorial course requirement for full-time externs.

 Professional Obligations/Confidentiality: Students must perform all legal services professionally under the direct supervision of a licensed attorney.
 Students shall not reveal information designated as confidential by The Center.
 Students shall not disclose the identity of a Party or reveal information leading to the disclosure of the identity of a Party without the express advance authorization of The Center.
 Students shall redact all written work submitted to The Center to comply with the confidentiality rules of the workplace and of the legal profession.